At some point your chinchilla will get away from you and you won’t be able to find him or her.

 Follow the poop trail to see if it can lead you to your chinchilla’s current hiding spot.

-You still want to avoid scaring your chinchilla any further, but overall, this is a great way to get an idea of where your chinchilla may be attempting to avoid you and avoid going back into their cage.
+You still want to avoid scaring your chinchilla any further.
+But overall, this is a great way to get an idea of where your chinchilla may be, even if it is attempting to avoid you and avoid going back into its cage.